grdddj/done-for-today/plan.md

 # Tomorrow

 TR - address feedback

-TR - take matejcik's changes for ChoicePages (and clean up the code)

 TR - try deleting Clone from StringType and see if it works most of the time